Take these tornado survival tips and learn how to prepare beforehand, survive during, and recover after a destructive tornado.

 - Medicine (prescription medications, and over-the-counter pain killers, etc.)

-- Study shoes or boots
+- Sturdy shoes or boots

 - Cash and credit cards (Read more!)

-2. Develop an emergency communications plan.
+2. Develop an Emergency Communications Plan

-Have a plan for getting back together in case family members are separated from one another during a tornado.
+Have a plan for getting back together in case family members get separated from one another during a tornado.
 Ask an out-of-state relative or friend to act as the family contact.

-3. Trim trees and shrubbery.
+3. Trim Trees and Shrubbery

-Pay particular attention to weak or dead branches that could fall on your home or your neighbor’s home.
-(Continue reading.)
+Make it a habit to prune trees and shrubs to minimize damage.
+Pay particular attention to weak or dead branches which could fall on your home or your neighbor’s home.